anonymous-res-user/Turkic-Unified-Writing-System-fastText/README.md

-**Important Supplementary Info: All WikiANN NER and UD POS training freezes the fastText embeddings.**
+**‼️Important Supplementary Info: All WikiANN NER and UD POS training freezes the fastText embeddings.**

+**‼️The fastText models and the fastText training corpora are too large.
+We have some trouble uplaoding them.
+However, you can still reproduce our work through the scripts provided here.
+We are trying our best to solve this problem.**

 By running each {iso639-3}\_cta.py, you can get text files uroman\_{iso639-1}.txt and comturk\_{iso639-1}.txt